awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

   FROM t1 JOIN t2 USING (id) JOIN t3 USING (id) JOIN t4 USING (id);
 ```

- For information about using hash join queries, see [Working with hash joins in Aurora MySQL](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.
+ For information about using hash join queries, see [Optimizing large Aurora MySQL join queries with hash joins](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.

 ## Aurora MySQL stored procedures<a name="AuroraMySQL.Reference.StoredProcs"></a>